Atiqa-Hameed/newrepo/README.md

+# newrepo
-# This is my first repo
+This is my first repo
+Author - Atiqa Hameed